Count Basie

 William James "Count" Basie (/ˈbeɪsi/; August 21, 1904 – April 26, 1984) was an American jazz pianist, organist, bandleader, and composer.
 In 1935, he formed the Count Basie Orchestra, and in 1936 took them to Chicago for a long engagement and their first recording.
-He led the group for almost 50 years, creating innovations like the use of two "split" tenor saxophones, emphasizing the rhythm section, riffing with a big band, using arrangers to broaden their sound, and others.
-Many musicians came to prominence under his direction, including the tenor saxophonists Lester Young and Herschel Evans, the guitarist Freddie Green, trumpeters Buck Clayton and Harry "Sweets" Edison, plunger trombonist Al Grey, and singers Jimmy Rushing, Helen Humes, Thelma Carpenter, and Joe Williams.
+He led the group for almost 50 years, creating innovations like the use of two "split" tenor saxophones, emphasizing the rhythm section, riffing with a big band, using arrangers to broaden their sound, his minimalist piano style, and others.

+Many musicians came to prominence under his direction, including the tenor saxophonists Lester Young and Herschel Evans, the guitarist Freddie Green, trumpeters Buck Clayton and Harry "Sweets" Edison, plunger trombonist Al Grey, and singers Jimmy Rushing, Helen Humes, Dennis Rowland, Thelma Carpenter, and Joe Williams.

+As a composer, Basie is known for writing such jazz standards as "Blue and Sentimental", "Jumpin' at the Woodside" and "One O'Clock Jump".

 Biography

 Early life and education

-William Basie was born to Lillian and Harvey Lee Basie in Red Bank, New Jersey.
+William Basie was born to Lillian (Childs) and Harvey Lee Basie in Red Bank, New Jersey.
 His father worked as a coachman and caretaker for a wealthy judge.
 After automobiles replaced horses, his father became a groundskeeper and handyman for several wealthy families in the area.
 Both of his parents had some type of musical background.
 His father played the mellophone, and his mother played the piano; in fact, she gave Basie his first piano lessons.
 She took in laundry and baked cakes for sale for a living.
 She paid 25 cents a lesson for Count Basie's piano instruction.

 The best student in school, Basie dreamed of a traveling life, inspired by touring carnivals which came to town.
-He finished junior high school but spent much of his time at the Palace Theater in Red Bank, where doing occasional chores gained him free admission to performances.
+He finished junior high school, but spent much of his time at the Palace Theater in Red Bank, where doing occasional chores gained him free admission to performances.
 He quickly learned to improvise music appropriate to the acts and the silent movies.

 Though a natural at the piano, Basie preferred drums.
 Discouraged by the obvious talents of Sonny Greer, who also lived in Red Bank and became Duke Ellington's drummer in 1919, Basie switched to piano exclusively at age 15.
 Greer and Basie played together in venues until Greer set out on his professional career.
-By then, Basie was playing with pick-up groups for dances, resorts, and amateur shows, including Harry Richardson's "Kings of Syncopation".
+By then, Basie was playing with pickup groups for dances, resorts, and amateur shows, including Harry Richardson's "Kings of Syncopation".
 When not playing a gig, he hung out at the local pool hall with other musicians, where he picked up on upcoming play dates and gossip.
 He got some jobs in Asbury Park at the Jersey Shore, and played at the Hong Kong Inn until a better player took his place.